shan-ali/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 Reference: https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/#approval

-## Step 4 Configure Kubelet to TLS Bootstrap
+## Step 5: Configure Kubelet to TLS Bootstrap

 It is now time to configure the second worker to TLS bootstrap using the token we generated

-For worker-1 we started by creating a kubeconfig file with the TLS certificates that we manually generated.
+For `worker-1` we started by creating a kubeconfig file with the TLS certificates that we manually generated.
 Here, we don't have the certificates yet.
 So we cannot create a kubeconfig file.
-Instead we create a bootstrap-kubeconfig file with information about the token we created.
+Instead we create a `bootstrap-kubeconfig` file with information about the token we created.

 This is to be done on the `worker-2` node.